 Kirknewton offers a peaceful break whether it be for walking, fishing (www.harperrigfisheries.com and www.selmmuirfishery.co.uk), shooting, pony trekking (Kirknewton Riding and Trekking Centre on 07702218360), cycling, golfing (The Dalmahoy Country Club and Ratho Golf Club are close by), or a touring holiday.
+The Dalmahoy has recently opened a Nature Trail and 9 hole pitch and putt for you to enjoy.
 The village can be accessed by bus, train or by plane (it is only 10 to 15 minutes drive to Edinburgh Airport).

 Inside the village there is the base for Kirknewton Pottery and Potter Around , a ceramic painting business and craft studio.
 Founded in 2010 Potter Around is a magical studio where anyone, whatever their skill, can come to be creative, have fun and relax.
 Close to Potter Around you can also see the newly opened allotments, where members of the community grow their own local produce.
 Kirknewton also has another arts studio at Latch Farm Studios and you can find more about them and their products at their website http://www.latchfarmstudios.co.uk/

 Jupiter Artland, just outside Kirknewton, is a contemporary sculpture garden in the grounds of Bonnington House.
 Works by many of today’s leading artists, sculptors and land artists have been commissioned and then constructed in situ.